Antmounds/Antennae/README.md

 ```

 #### Build docker image
-`$ docker build -t antmounds/antennae .` *Alternative run `.circleci/build.sh`.
+`$ docker build -t antmounds/antennae .` *Alternatively run `.circleci/build.sh`.
 See script for details*

 #### Run Production App
 `$ docker run --rm -d --name antennae -p 3000:3000 antmounds/antennae:latest` *App should become available at http://localhost:3000/*
 The app is ready to be deployed to a hosted docker runtime.

+## Build Android App
+A prebuilt android sdk can be found [here](https://bitbucket.org/Antmounds/antennae/downloads).
+But these instructions below will show how to build the app yourself.
+From the `src/` directory run meteor build command
+`$ meteor build android`

 ## Deployment
-This section goes over deploying the docker image to AWS and running it in production with Elastic Container Service [ECS](https://aws.amazon.com/ecs)
+This section goes over deploying the docker image to AWS and running it in production with Elastic Container Service ([ECS])(https://aws.amazon.com/ecs)
 #### 1) From `infrastructure/` folder, make sure terraform is installed and up-to-date
 `$ terraform -v`